aws-exporters/ecr/README.md

 ```

 ### Required IAM Permissions
-You'll require a role with the foloowing IAM permissions:
+You'll require a role with the following IAM permissions:
 ```
 {
   "Version": "2012-10-17",